maxtaco/purepack/README.md

 A pure CoffeeScript implemented of Msgpack.

-We've made one addition to the language.
+We've made one addition to the spec.
 When reserved byte `0xc4` prefaces a raw string, the subsequent value is to be interepreted as raw bytes, and not a UTF-8 string.